sergey-sc/run_minimized/README.md

 1. **Opening AppleScript Editor:** Copy the script into AppleScript Editor (found in Applications > Utilities) and save it.

 2. **Setting Script to Run at Startup:**
-   - Open "System Preferences" > "Users & Groups" > "Login Items".
+   - Open "System Preferences" > "Users & Groups" > "Login Items" or "System Preferences" > "General" > "Login Items"
    - Click the "+" button and add the saved script to the list.
 Ensure it's checked for execution on login.

 3. **Launching Applications Minimized:**